gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 The problem with this approach is that session cookies don't expire when the user leaves the site (they expire either when the browser closes or after some period of time).
 Since the browsers will include cookies with any request to your server regardless of context, if your users are logged in, it's possible for other sites to trigger an action on your server.
 This is frequently referred to as "Cross-Site Request Forging" or XSRF (or sometimes CSRF).

 The sites most vulnerable to XSRF attacks, perhaps ironically, are those that have already embraced the service-oriented model.
 Traditional non-AJAX web applications are HTML-heavy and require multi-page UI operations by their very nature.
 The Same-Origin Policy prevents an XSRF attacker from _reading_ the results of its request, making it impossible for an XSRF attacker to navigate a multi-page process.
-The simple technique of requiring the user to click a confirmation button -- when properly implemented -- is enough to foil an XSRF attack.
+The simple technique of requiring the user to click a confirmation button &mdash; when properly implemented &mdash; is enough to foil an XSRF attack.

 Unfortunately, eliminating those sorts of extra steps is one of the key goals of the AJAX programming model.
 AJAX lets an application's UI logic run in the browser, which in turn lets communications with the server become narrowly defined operations.
 For instance, you might develop corporate HR application where the server exposes a URL that lets browser clients email a user's list of employee data to someone else.
 Such services are operation-oriented, meaning that a single HTTP request is all it takes to do something.